zach115th/SWFB/README.md

 ## Requirements

-- Windows 10, 11, or Server with PowerShell 5.x+
+- Windows 10/11 or Server (with PowerShell 5.x+).
-- **Run as Administrator** (required for firewall and event log access)
+- Run as Administrator (required to manage firewall rules and read Security log).
-- Windows Firewall enabled
+- Windows Firewall enabled.

 ---